A forest bird never wants a cage.Henrik Ibsen

 Each summer, Brevard’s Main Street becomes a prime place to cut a rug.
-On Tuesday nights through June, July, and August, Old Time Street Dances are held to a soundtrack of live bluegrass.
+On Tuesday nights through July and August, Old Time Street Dances are held to a soundtrack of live bluegrass.
 Not sure how to square dance?
-Don’t worry—free instruction is available before the music begins.
+Don’t worry—free instruction is available for newcomers.

 In September, the Mountain Song Festival brings the best in acoustic music to town.
 From bluegrass, newgrass, old time, folk, jazz, and traditional mountain music to the many branches that stem from it, the festival is designed to further encourage music in our everyday lives.